GlennOu66304/Vue-ElementUI/client/src/doc/project.md

 **Vue CRM ElementUI Project （Baidu Method Failed, You need to try the bilibili method) **

 ## Goal

+1.login to the account, then redirect to the home page

+2.save the token into the session

+3.router guard to process visit the home pgae

+4.home page router render

+5.login height css fix (CSS value fix)

+6.pop up message inform the user login success

+## Process

+1. 1.redirect to the home page
+2. 1.1 axios use global
+3. 1.2 When you submit the form data, this one will be used in the
+4. method, axios call the api
+5. Save the token into the session
+6. 1.3 Vuex manage the user information(Mixiu form, typescript,)

+## Dynamic render the icon

 1.parent icon need to be unique